Fade BG Image

 I created a water current in the completely submerged floor.
 Though really, I'm just pouring water in from the floor above.

-If I pour water in from above, it flows down into the drain trap-like area below.
+Pour water in from above, and it flows down into the drain trap-like area below.

 They can't brace themselves well underwater, can they?
-The Skeletons floated up all at once and were sliced into pieces like gelatin by the orichalcum wire.
+The Skeletons floated up all at once and were sliced into pieces like tokoroten through the orichalcum wire.

 "Orichalcum thread… you did well to prepare such extremely fine thread."